Skip to content

 Instructions

-Optional: To access cluster filesystem in the container, it is convenient to pre-create these folders in your container
+Optional: To mount cluster filesystem in the container, it is convenient to pre-create these empty directories in your container:

 /general